algorand/algorand-sdk-testing/README.md

 1. clone `algorand-sdk-testing`
 2. copy supported feature files from the `features` directory into the SDK
 3. build and start the test environment by calling `./scripts/up.sh` which clones `sandbox` and stands it up
+4. stand up the SDK's Docker container
-4. run all cucumber tests against the `sandbox` containers
+5. run all cucumber tests against the `sandbox` containers

 ### Running tests during development